Scattering Methods in Molecular Biophysics

 |SS 2017||SS 2011|

-PH2011 is a semester module in German language at Master’s level which is offered in summer semester.
+PH2011 is a semester module in English or German language at Master’s level which is offered every semester.

 This Module is included in the following catalogues within the study programs in physics.